ethanabrooks/dissertation/policy-iteration.typ

 As our results demonstrate, only ICPI learns good policies on all domains.
 We attribute this advantage to ICPI's ability to generalize from its context to unseen states and state/action pairs (unlike "Tabular Q" and "Matching Model").
-Unlike "No ArgMax" ICPI is able to learn progressively, improving the policy before experiencing good trajectories.
+Unlike "No ArgMax," ICPI is able to learn progressively, improving the policy before experiencing good trajectories.

 #figure(